RazGoelman/GUI_tester_production/README.md

 # GUI_tester_production

-**Overview**
+**Project goal**:

-The purpose of this page is to describe the SW design of the Production tester UX/UI with an emphasis of user name and password to process login
+Describing the system and architecture requirements of the production tester UX/UI with an emphasis on user name and password to process login authentication.

-authentication.

-The Production tester is a graphical application that runs

-options of burning and automation test for each PC system including save data into database (for each burn steps SI/SO/AT and automation test)
+The production tester is a graphical application that runs options of burning and automation test for each PC system including saving data into the database (for each burn steps SI/SO/AT and automation test)

-After switching to application mode the user will get permission to do burning of SI/SO/AT include automation and screen panel test.
+After switching to application mode the user will get permission to do burning of SI/SO/AT including automation and screen panel test.

 **System and Architecture Requirements**